 - Discuss HR’s role in formulating and executing company strategy.

-- Explain the legal and the social-cultural environment surrounding human resource management issues.
+- Explain the legal and the social-cultural environment surrounding the human resource management process.

 - Explain strategies to prevent employment discrimination problems.